Multi-Agent Online Optimization with Delays: Asynchronicity, Adaptivity, and Optimism: Tuning the Learning Rate in the Presence of Delays

-\begin{restatable}{proposition}{AdaDelayDistRegret} Assume that the maximum delay is bounded by $\delaybound$, the norm of the gradients are bounded by $\gbound$, and let \cref{asm:in-order} hold.
-Let \acl{DDA} \eqref{eq:delayed-dual-avg} be run with a learning rate sequence
+\begin{restatable}{theorem}{AdaDelayDistRegret} Suppose that the maximum delay is bounded by $\delaybound$, the norm of the gradients are bounded by $\gbound$, and that \cref{asm:in-order} holds.
+Assume further that \acl{DDA} \eqref{eq:delayed-dual-avg} is run with the learning rate